kali/kali.github.io/_posts/2016-02-29-Query2-in-differential-dataflow.md

 glimpse at what a "relational oriented" API may look like if someone would try to go for it: relational operators from differential, implemented over timely, without the differential part of it.

+I don't know for you, but I kind of like what it looks like.

+{% include {{site.baseurl}}/BigDataSeries.md %}